Do individuals have the right to access their personal information?

-Natural persons may retrieve or make copies of their personal information and have the right to raise an objection and request corrections if their information is incorrect.
+Under China’s Civil Code, natural persons may retrieve or make copies of their personal information and have the right to raise an objection and request corrections if their information is incorrect.
 If employers (or other information processors) have violated laws, administrative regulations or breached the agreement while processing personal information, the individual has a right to request that their personal information is deleted.

 In addition, the Cybersecurity Law generally prescribes data protection and data security obligations by network operators.
 Under this law, data subjects have the right to have their data corrected, as well as the right to request deletion in the event of a data breach.

 The Ministry of Industry and Information Technology (MIIT) Regulation does require that, after users have terminated the use of telecommunications or internet information services, telecom business operators and internet information service providers stop the collection and use of the users' personal information, and provide the users with services for deregistering relevant phone numbers or account numbers.

 Data Processing Notice

 Under the PRC Civil Code, employees should be clearly notified of the purpose, method and scope of personal information that the employer is collecting and processing about them.

 In addition to the above, the data processing notice must include:

 - the data controller’s (i.e., the employer’s) name and contact information;